Intel-bigdata/OAP/docs/Conda-Installation-Guide.md

 # OAP Installation Guide
-This document tells you how to install OAP and its dependencies on your cluster nodes.
+This document tells you how to install OAP and its dependencies by Conda on your cluster nodes.
 For some steps, specific libraries need to be compiled and installed to your system, the course of which requires root access.

 ## Contents
   - [Prerequisites](#prerequisites)